asynkron/asynkron.otelmcp/src/Asynkron.JsEngine/context.md

 - `Lexer` / `Parser` – Convert JavaScript source into S-expressions.
 - `Cons` / `Symbol` – Minimal cons cell and symbol types that underpin the S-expression tree.
 - `Evaluator` – Walks the S-expression program, maintaining lexical environments, closures, host interop via `IJsCallable`, and materialises object literals into `Dictionary<string, object?>` instances with property access support.
+Method calls bind the object instance to the `this` symbol so functions can reference their receivers.
 - `JsEngine` – Public façade that exposes parsing and evaluation helpers and allows custom globals to be registered.

 Tests validating the behaviour live under `tests/Asynkron.JsEngine.Tests`.